discordjs/guide/guide/sequelize/README.md

 ### [lambda] Listing all tags

-You will use the next command to fetch a list of all the tags that were created so far.
+The next command will enable you to fetch a list of all the tags that were created so far.

 <!-- eslint-skip -->